davidreis97/reddit-customizable-bot/README.md

 Right now, the example code on config.py answers the reverse of a comment when it's preceded by "!reverse".

+### How to Run
+* Install the latest version of python 3 and install the "praw" package (Using the command `pip3 install praw`)
+* Fill in the blanks on config.py
+* Run `python3 bot.py` and follow the instructions to authenticate

 ### To Do
 * Add more settings to config.py (Continuous task)
 * [x] Change the authentication method to OAuth2